Ramón Díaz: 2016–17 season

-2017/18 Season
+2017–18 season

 On 4 June, Díaz signed Mukhtar Fallatah to make him the first signing of the season.
 On 19 June 2017, Ramòn Díaz made Omar Kharbin a permanent signing after he was on loan, the fee 11 million dollars (44 million riyals) and signed a four-year contract with Al-Hilal.
-On 21 June, Díaz signed Ali Al Bulaihi for free from Al-Fateh.
+On 10 Jan, Díaz signed Ali Al Bulaihi for free from Al-Fateh.
 On 3 July, Al-Hilal signed Mohamed Kanno and Hasan Kadish from Ettifaq.

 On 10 August, Díaz won the first match of the season 2–1 against league debutant Al-Fayha.
 On 15 August, Ramón Díaz won his second match of the season which was against Al-Taawoun 4–3.
 On 21 August, Díaz made Al-Hilal draw against Al Ain 0–0 in the 2017 AFC Champions League quarter finals.

-On 11 September, Díaz made Al-Hilal qualify to the semi final of the AFC Champions League after beating Al-Ain 3–0.
+On 11 September, Díaz made Al-Hilal qualify to the semi-final of the AFC Champions League after beating Al-Ain 3–0.
 After that, he signed Gelmin Rivas to become his sixth registered foreigner player in the 2017–18 season.
 On 16 September, Ramón Díaz won the third match of season against Ohod 1–0.
-On 21 September, Al-Hilal drew against Al-Ittihad 1-1.
+On 21 September, Al-Hilal drew against Al-Ittihad 1–1.
 On 26 October, Diaz made Al-Hilal won the Riyadh Derby against Al-Nassr.

-On 18 November, Diaz and his team drew in the first leg of the final of the AFC Champions League against Urawa 1–1 in Riyadh.
-On 25 November, they lost the second 1-0 making them runners-up in the tournament.
-On 1 December, Diaz led his team to win against title challengers Al-Ahli 2–0.
-On 17 December, Diaz and his team lost their first match in the league against Al-Fayha 2–1.
+On 18 November, Díaz and his team drew in the first leg of the final of the AFC Champions League against Urawa Red Diamonds 1–1 in Riyadh.
+On 25 November, they lost the second 1–0 making them runners-up in the tournament.
+On 1 December, he led his team to win against title challengers Al-Ahli 2–0.
+On 17 December, Díaz and his team lost their first match in the league against Al-Fayha 2–1.
 After that, Diaz won against Ohod 4–1.
-On 20 January, Al-Hilal were kicked out of the Kings Cup by Al-Qadisyah in the round of 16.
+On 20 January, Al-Hilal were knocked out of the Kings Cup by Al-Qadisyah in the round of 16.
 On 13 February, Al-Hilal drew their first match in their new stadium the King Saud University Stadium against Al-Ain 0–0 in the Champions League.
 On 20 February, Al-Hilal lost 1–0 against Esteghlal in Oman.

-On 21 February, Al-Hilal sacked Ramon Diaz due to unsatisfactory performances.
+On 21 February 2018, Al-Hilal sacked Díaz due to unsatisfactory performances.

+Pyramids

+On 26 January 2019, Díaz was named manager of Egyptian side Pyramids FC.
+He left the club on 27 May, after just 12 matches.

+Libertad

+On 17 December 2019, Díaz was announced as manager of Libertad, returning to Paraguay after more than three years.
+He resigned on 24 September 2020, after the club's poor run of form.